zhangferry/SummarAI/README.md

 2. Through OpenAI's API, which requires you to provide the corresponding API Key.

-- The default host is https://api.openai.com, you can customize this value.
+- The default host is https://api.openai.com.
 - API key is required, you can find it in [OpenAI API Key](https://platform.openai.com/account/api-keys)

+If you don't have access to OpenAI, you can purchase ApiKeys at [API2D](https://api2d.com/r/187046).
+Update the host and API Key to use it.

 ### Summary